 After golf today, transfer south to Deeside and Aberdeen.

 Cruden Bay is known for its rolling terrain and memorable holes such as the par-3 4th.
-Originally designed by Tom Morris of St Andrews and Archie Simpson in 1899 and re-designed in the 1920’s by Tom Simpson and Herbert Fowler; it is either quirky or a masterpiece but one this is for sure, this is one that will linger long in the memory and will be a fun time.
+Originally designed by Tom Morris of St Andrews and Archie Simpson in 1899 and re-designed in the 1920’s by Tom Simpson and Herbert Fowler; it is either quirky or a masterpiece but one thing is for sure, this is one that will linger long in the memory and is a guaranteed fun time.

-A Championship Course where the club was founded in 1870 but where golf was played since 1589, this is Royalty!
+A championship links course founded in 1870 but where golf was played since 1589, this is Royalty!
 Perhaps the best front nine in Scottish links golf.
 It, Cruden Bay and Trump International all have dune-terrain unlike other parts of Scotland and are true tests of golf-skill and course management.

 Due to a number of variables, the cost for this tour is flexible and will be determined once we create a customized tour proposal for your group.